|Best Overall||Brother Wireless High-Speed Desktop Document Scanner||SEE IT||

-What should I look for when buying a document scanner?
+Q: What should I look for when buying a document scanner?

 What you should look for when buying a document scanner depends on what you’ll be doing with it.
 If you’re tackling photos, you’ll want to look for the highest definition (6400 DPI) available and a scanner that can take on a variety of image sizes.
-If you’re doing a moderate amount of document scanning, you should prioritize a scanner that can identify and organize files.
+If you’re doing a moderate amount of document scanning, you should prioritize a scanner that can identify and organize documents.
 If you’re doing office-level scanning you’ll want an automatic feeder, the ability to scan a wide array of documents and photos, and blazing fast scan speeds.
 The fastest scanners can do hundreds of pages a minute but they carry a higher price tag.

-How do I choose a scanner?
+Q: How do I choose a scanner?

 Choose the best document scanner by first identifying your scanning needs and your budget.
 Odds are you won’t need every feature that comes with the most expensive scanners.
 Determine how you’ll be using your scanner and look for features that will make that work easier.

-What is the fastest document scanner?
+Q: What is the fastest document scanner?

 The fastest document scanners hit up to 150 pages per minute and 300 images per minute.
 (The Kodak i4850, for instance, delivers on these speeds at the cost of a small sedan!)

 Remember: No matter what kind of document scanner you buy, the software it is compatible with can make a world of difference.
 Automatic image enhancement and file organization in the cloud can reduce the organizational work associated with scanning.
-But if scanning is integral to your job it is absolutely worth something that is accurate and fast because nothing is as bad as waiting for multiple scans just to end up with blurry, unusable documents.
+But if scanning is integral to your job it is absolutely worth something that is accurate and fast because nothing is as bad as waiting for multiple scans just to end up with blurry, unusable files.